cognitedata/toolkit/README.md

     - cdf_apm_simple
 ```

-The environment (dev in the example) is used by the cli tool to determine which configurations to deploy.
+The environment (dev in the example) is used by the cli tool as `--env <environment>` to determine which configurations to deploy.

-#### 2.2.
-Configure each module as needed
+### Configure each module as needed

 Each module follow a similar pattern: